Arizona Diamondbacks minor league players: Kyle Amendt

+Wallace Clark

+Wallace Ramsey Clark (born June 8, 2002) is an American professional baseball shortstop in the Arizona Diamondbacks organization.

+Clark played college baseball for Oklahoma from 2022 to 2023 and for Duke from 2024 to 2025.
+In 2024, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.

+Clark was selected by the Arizona Diamondbacks in the 9th round of the 2025 MLB draft.

+Clark represented the Great Britain national team at the 2026 World Baseball Classic.

 Demetrio Crisantes

 Demetrio Miguel Crisantes (born September 5, 2004) is an American professional baseball second baseman in the Arizona Diamondbacks organization.

 Crisantes attended Nogales High School in Nogales, Arizona.
 He was selected by the Arizona Diamondbacks in the seventh round of the 2022 Major League Baseball draft.

 Crisantes signed with the Diamondbacks and made his professional debut in 2023 with the Arizona Complex League Diamondbacks.
 He started 2024 with the ACL Diamondbacks before being promoted to the Visalia Rawhide.

 J. D. Dix

 John Samuel "JD" Dix (born October 12, 2005) is an American professional baseball shortstop in the Arizona Diamondbacks organization.

 Dix grew up in Whitefish Bay, Wisconsin and attended Whitefish Bay High School.
 As a freshman, he batted .449 with 24 RBIs and 21 stolen bases.
 Dix committed to play college baseball at Alabama after the season.
 He batted .452 as a junior.
 Dix was selected to play in the MLB All-American Game during the following summer.
 He also de-committed from Alabama and flipped his commitment to Wake Forest.

 Dix was selected with the 35th selection of the 2024 Major League Baseball draft by the Arizona Diamondbacks.
 He signed with the Diamondbacks on July 23, 2024, and received an under-slot signing bonus of $2,150,000.

-Dix made his professional debut in 2025 with the Arizona Complex League Diamondbacks and was promoted to the Visalia Rawhide in late June.